-It especially caters to the needs of couples – two individual who tend to have different mattress preferences.
+It especially caters to the needs of couples – two individuals who tend to have different mattress preferences.
 You can find adjustable split queen mattresses for this sake.
-A soft-firm mattress ranges 5 on the standard mattress firm scale.
+A soft-firm mattress ranges from 5 on the standard mattress firm scale.

 Types of Plush Mattress: